averagehuman/doc-javanotes/en/8/exercises.rst

 Exercise 8.2:
 ~~~~~~~~~~~~~

-As discussed in `Section8.1`_, values of type int are limited to 32
+As discussed in :doc:`Section 8.1</8/s1>`, values of type int are limited to 32
 bits.
 Integers that are too large to be represented in 32 bits cannot
 be stored in anint variable.
 Java has a standard
 class,java.math.BigInteger, that addresses this problem.
 An object of